What is Biosecurity

 Choosing a Biosecurity Plan

 You can create a new plan from the main Biosecurity dashboard.
 Click the Add a New Plan button in the top right corner.
 When first creating a Biosecurity Plan, you will need to provide some initial details about the plan and the property the plan covers.
 Some of these details may have been pre-filled for you, but can be overwritten if needed.
 You are able to edit all of these fields after creation except for the selected plan template.

 Pick your plan and your plan level

 To create a Biosecurity Plan you will need to provide the following details:

-Once you have filled out all the fields on this page, click Next at the bottom of the page to be taken to your newly created Biosecurity Plan where you can begin filling it out.
+Once you have filled out all the fields on this page, click Next at the bottom of the page to be taken to your newly created Biosecurity Plan.

 Creating your Biosecurity Plan